Count of Caldagues: Early career

 In 1781, Caldagues serving in the American Revolutionary War, as part of the Expédition Particulière, the expeditionary force commanded by Count Rochambeau, was promoted to lieutenant colonel.

 Escaping from the French Revolution, he emigrated to Spain and on 9 June 1793, was appointed sargento mayor (staff officer) of the Legión Róyale, a Spanish military unit composed of émigré troops.

 During the War of the Pyrenees, Caldagues fought at the Battle of Truillas (September 1793) and at the defence of Le Boulou.
 In January 1794, he was promoted to colonel of the Regimiento Real Rousillon and, on that regiment being dissolved, he was transferred to the 2nd Battalion of Legión de la Reine (1 June), saw combat at Pont de Molins on 17 November 1794, and serving throughout the duration of the war.

-Once the war was over and the émigré units were dissolved, Caldagues was appointed colonel and second-in-command of the Regimiento de Borbón (April 1796), a Spanish regiment of French royalist volunteers, and in May 1798, he was appointed its commander-in-chief.
-In October 1802, he was promoted to brigadier.
+Once the war was over and the émigré units were dissolved, Caldagues was appointed colonel and second-in-command of the Borbón Regiment (April 1796), a Spanish regiment of French royalist volunteers, and in May 1798, he was appointed its commander-in-chief.
+In October 1802, he was promoted to brigadier in the same promotion as Joaquín Blake and two of the Palafox brothers, Luis Palafox, Marquis of Lazán and Francisco Palafox.